00-00-00-11/ghost-1/README.md

 Advanced discord self bot that doesn't abuse Discord API.

-## Getting started - Docker version coming soon!
+## Getting started - Docker version coming soon

 - Go into the `src` folder, rename `.env.sample` to `.env` in both `client` and `ghostassistant`.
 Fill in all of the required values in both with real api keys and user ids.